They Will Kill You Logo

 In Mexico, Sharon killed a man named Francisco Paredes Ordoñez on September 18, 1964.
 She claimed it was an act of self-defense, but police thought her actions were intentional.
 She was arrested and later convicted of homicide in October 1965, receiving a thirteen-year prison sentence.

 On December 7, 1969, Sharon Kinne escaped from a Mexican prison during a power outage.
 A manhunt was launched but was unsuccessful.
-Since then, Sharon has remained at large, with an outstanding murder warrant in the United States.
-Her current whereabouts are still unknown.
+An outstanding murder warrant in Jackson County remained active for decades, becoming one of the longest-standing felony warrants in U.S. history.